BolajiAyodeji/Blogposts/ck27ytcso007xcws16cy1py4w.md

 ## ADD JAVASCRIPT FUNCTIONALITY

-> Basically, we want to get the input value from the input field and process thencreturn results to each of the following id’s: `gOutput` for Grams, `kgOutput` for Kilogram, `ozOutput` for Ounces.
-In `index.html` , we wrapped all this id’s in `output` .
-We also want to hide the results and display after a user enters a value in the input field.
+> Basically, we want to get the input value from the input field and process the returned results to each of the following id’s: `gOutput` for Grams, `kgOutput` for Kilogram, `ozOutput` for Ounces.
+In `index.html` , we wrapped all these id’s in `output` .
+We also want to hide the results and display them after a user enters a value in the input field.

 Here is how we convert weight from Pounds to its equivalent in Gram, Kilogram